Best holiday rental deals in Vera

 Holiday Home Availability Information in Vera

 This graph shows the holiday letting availability rate for the next twelve months.
-It is in August that you will find the week with the least available accommodations (03/08 - 10/08).
-It will be easy to find a holiday home that suits you in a week of April (27/04 - 04/05), as 84 of the rentals are still available.
+It is in August that you will find the week with the fewest available holiday lettings (03/08 - 10/08).
+It will be easy to find a holiday home that suits you in one week in May (11/05 - 18/05), when 85 of the rentals are still available.

-The above is a climate diagram for Vera.
-In August maximum temperatures go higher than 31°.
-January is the coolest month, with average minimal temperature reaching 9°.
-The rainiest month is August while the driest month is July.
+Above is a climate diagram for Vera.
+In August, maximum temperatures climb above 31°.
+January is the coolest month, with the average minimum temperature falling to 9°.
+The rainiest month is November, while the driest month is July.

 Beaches, waterparks and heritage await at Vera holiday cottages